ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/profiling-for-neoverse/optimization_checklist.md

 ## Optimization checklist

-There is no right way to profile and optimize, but the top-down data presentation gives you a systematic way to find optimization opportunities.
+There is no single way to profile and optimize, but the top-down data presentation gives you a systematic way to find optimization opportunities.

 Here is a suggested optimization checklist: